almostearthling/when-command/support/docs/conditions.md

-# Native Conditions Editors
+# Condition Editors

 All condition editors share a common part, which encompasses all parameters that are common to all condition items:

 ![ConditionCommon](graphics/when-cond-common.png)

-It allows to set the mandatory item _Name_ (an alphanumeric string beginning either with a letter or an underscore), the tasks associated with it, and to decide other condition specific behaviours:
+It allows to set the mandatory item _Name_ (an alphanumeric string beginning either with a letter or an underscore), the tasks associated with it, and to decide other behaviours specific to conditions:

-* _Check Condition Recurrently_: when set, the condition is continuosly rechecked even after its verification, becoming _recurrent_.
-By default a verified conditiion stops being checked, unless a [_reset conditions_](tray.md) command is sent via the system tray menu.
+* _Check Condition Recurrently_: when set, the condition is continuously re-checked even after its verification, becoming _recurrent_.
+By default a verified conditiion stops being checked after the first occurrence, unless a [_reset conditions_](tray.md) command is sent via the system tray menu.
 * _Suspend Condition at Startup_: to start the condition in suspended mode, which means that it will not be checked during the session.

 The central list displays the list of tasks associated with the condition, in the order in which they would be run in case the _Execute Tasks Sequentially_ box is checked (otherwise, all tasks are spawned simultaneously).
-To add a task to the list, it must be selected from the combo box below the list and the _Add_ button must be clicked.
-To remove a task, it must be double clicked on the list (or selected in the same combo box, with the same effect) and the _Remove_ button has to be clicked.
-Note that all occurrences of the task displayed in the combo box are removed from the list.
+To add a task to the list, it must be selected from the drop down list below the list and the _Add_ button must be clicked.
+To remove a task, it must be double clicked on the list (or selected in the drop down list, with the same effect) and the _Remove_ button has to be clicked.
+Note that all occurrences of the task displayed in the text box are removed from the list.

 When the tasks are set to be run sequentially, the behaviour upon success or failure of one of them (that is: stop the sequence on either success or failure) can be specified, by clicking the appropriate option, respectively the _Stop Running Sequence when a Task Succeeds/Fails_ options.
 Leave the _Do Not Check for Task Outcome_ selected to ignore the outcome of the associated tasks.